msayson/msayson.github.io/_posts/2019-11-17-essential-eight-mitigation-strategies-part-2.markdown

 title:  "Diving into the Essential Eight strategies to mitigate security incidents part 2: limiting blast radius and recovering"
 date:   2019-11-17 20:00:00 -0800
 categories: security
+excerpt: "This is the second part of a deep dive into the ACSC Essential Eight, covering the final four security controls for reducing enterprise risk.
+It reviews ISM controls, maturity levels, and practical implementation guidance to help teams operationalize these safeguards."
 ---
 This is the second part of a deep dive into the Australian Cyber Security Centre's Essential Eight mitigation strategies, following up on [an overview of guides from the Australian Cyber Security Centre (ACSC)]({% post_url 2019-08-25-top-mitigation-strategies-from-acsc %}), and [a deep dive into the first four of the Essential Eight]({% post_url 2019-08-30-essential-eight-mitigation-strategies-part-1 %}).